 Being a photographer and journalist has allowed me to look at running in many different ways.
 I mostly follow the elites, but multi-day races, such as Marathon des Sables, allow me to follow runners achieving a life time goal.
 I must clarify, achieving a life time goal may be a 5km, 10km, half-marathon and so on.
 I use longer distances as this is the area I usually deal in – ultra.

 So much truth here… For me anyway.
-As the time has passed from 2012 I have worked on races worldwide and all of those races require me to have a level of fitness.
+As the time has passed from 2012 I have worked on races worldwide and all of those races have required me to have a level of fitness.
 For example, Everest Trail Race, I do pretty much most of the race with cameras – it is the only way.
-For personal adventure, I have done big treks, the most recent being the ‘High Passes’ in Nepal with the additions of Kala Pather, EBC and Ama Dablam BC.
+For personal adventure, I have done big treks, several in Nepal, the most recent being the ‘High Passes’ with the additions of Kala Pather, Everest Base Camp and Ama Dablam BC.
+In 2020 I have done more multi-day adventures than ever before; regularly moving in a self-sufficient (with tent) way for over a week.
+A recent trip to Jotunheimen in Norway lasted 9-days and in Trysil, I completed 100km in 2-days with an overnight wild camp.
+So, all is good!

 There is one truth in completing.
 YOU NEED TO BE ABLE TO WALK.